 “The automatic and intuitive nature of prosocial motivation.”

-In my view, what was largely observed were the subjects’ unconscious act outs, not some higher-order functions as the researchers mischaracterized them.
+What was largely observed were the subjects’ unconscious act outs, not some higher-order functions as the researchers mischaracterized them.

 I wonder what value we would place on the “social norms internalized within an individual” if we felt and honestly understood our real history.